kaustubhd93/exp-labs/README.md

 # exp-labs
-A collection of all experimental, helper scripts.
+A collection of all experimental, helper scripts and learning material.